 It has taken me years to perfect the exact way I like to build wheels.
 It also took me some time to build up the required tooling.
 Some aspects are personal preference; I accept that a wheel may be built well but differently.
 I would also say my methods reflect many standard techniques that should be employed by any good builder.
 I should also point out that this brief article merely outlines the way I build wheels.
 There is a lot more to the art and science of wheel building than I reveal here.
-There are comprehensive details in Bicycle Wheelbuilding: The Manual available to purchase and download exclusively through DCR Wheels.
+There are additional details in Bicycle Wheelbuilding: The Manual available to purchase and download exclusively through DCR Wheels.

 Before you even get started on building wheels, you need to ensure that the products you have selected are appropriate.
 Variety includes rim width, depth, the material used, use of eyelets, hole count, diameter and so forth.
 Spokes vary in diameter, some are butted, others bladed, other aero in section, their material and quality also varies.
 Hubs can be front or rear with different interfaces, gearing systems, braking systems, sizes, bearing type, profile and the material used varies as well.
 So before making a purchase, ensure you make the correct purchase.
 A significant portion of Bicycle Wheelbuilding: The Manual (BWTM) is dedicated to understanding these variables to help you make an informed choice.